 Current Research Directions

 My broad research interests are to understand long-term change in complex social-ecological systems, as well as understanding how participatory data science functions to counteract injustice.
 Feedbacks between different parts and scales of complex systems can lead to emergent, unexpected behaviors, and latencies can lead to delayed reactions in one or more components of the system, sometimes leading to tipping points where the entire system flips to a different (and potentially undesirable) stable state which is hard to reverse.

-In particular, I am interested in understanding how human modification of the environment affects the sustainability of keystone species and functional groups, as well as how these changes in turn impact the humans who are a part of the system.
-Changes in these species and groups can often be subtle and hard to detect over short time scales, and systems can reach tipping points suddenly, with unexpected losses in ecosystem function and biodiversity.
+In particular, I am interested in understanding how human modification of the environment affects landscapes and the sustainability of keystone species and functional groups, as well as how these changes in turn impact the humans who are a part of the system.
+These changes can often be subtle and hard to detect over short time scales, and systems can reach tipping points suddenly, with unexpected losses in ecosystem function and biodiversity.
 My focus is on methodologies for modeling and understanding the temporal dynamics of these systems, especially using re-purposed pre-existing long-term data.
 My hope is to use this legacy data to better predict system shifts.

 At the same time, many environmental problems have a component of injustice and I seek to explore how participatory data science using these long-term datasets (as well as other community-generated datasets) might be used to further environmental justice.
 Re-purposing data for better understanding of complex systems and trusting data science in general to improve democracy are both assumptions that require testing, so while I use these methods to better understand complex systems dynamics, I also apply critical social science approaches to investigate whether and how they result in better knowledge and equity.